The DNC roll call featured a musical salute to each state. Here's what your state chose

 Florida: I Won't Back Down - Tom Petty

-Tom Petty was born in Gainesville, Florida.
+Tom Petty was born in Gainesville, Fla.
 His “American Girl” was also used by Hillary Clinton’s campaign.

 Georgia: Turn Down For What - DJ Snake and Lil Jon